-Commemorates the sinking of the "Montevideo Maru" which is the largest maritime disaster in Australian History.
+A monument commemorates the sinking of the "Montevideo Maru" which is the largest maritime disaster in Australian history.
 On 22nd June 1942, the Japanese ordered 845 Prisoners of War (POW) and 208 civilian internees to board the Japanese ship, "Montevideo Maru", for transport to Japan.

 The ship bore no markings to indicate that it carried POWs.
 The POWs were members of the 2/22 Battalion AIF, New Guinea Rifles, an Anti-Tank Battery, an Anti-Aircraft Battery, Coastal Defence Battery, a Royal Australian Air Force group and a detachment of the 2/20 Field Ambulance.
 (Uniquely, the members of the 2/22 Battalion Band were all members of Salvation Army Bands).